Varunreddy489/TRAVEC/README.md

-The aim of the project:
+The aim of the project is to provide the wheather and the attractions of the destination.

-I built this project to practice my JS(ES6), react JS, and API knowledge.

 To visit the project please click the URL (https://raminkeshavarzi.github.io/Travelto.github.io/)